Lznah/SrealityAdresarScraper/README.md

-# Simple Sreality Selenium Scrapper
+# Simple Sreality Selenium Scraper

 Set environment variable SREALITY_SCAPPER_DATAPATH, where you want to store data in JSON format and run 'python3 ./run.py'